Ideal duration: 1 day

-Situated at the height of 10,279 feet, the temple is surrounded by lofty snow-clad Himalayas.
-Believed to be originally established by the saint, Adi Shankaracharya, the black stone idol of Lord Vishnu is 1m tall and is considered to be one of the 8 swayam vyakta kshetras or self-manifested statues of Vishnu.
-It also finds its mention in the 108 Divya Desams devoted to Lord Vishnu in India.The religious importance and purity of Badrinath Temple allures scores of devotees.
+Situated at the height of 10,279 feet, the Badrinath Temple is believed to be originally established by the saint, Adi Shankaracharya.
+The temple houses a black stone idol of Lord Vishnu which is 1m tall and is considered to be one of the 8 swayam vyakta kshetras or self-manifested statues of Vishnu.
+It also finds its mention in the 108 Divya Desams devoted to Lord Vishnu in India.

 Compare quotes from upto 3 travel agents for free